PATRIC3/p3_docs/docroot/user_guides/workspaces/jobs.md

 * **Submit** - the date and time the job was submitted
 * **Service** - the name of the PATRIC Service that started the job (e.g., Assembly, Annotation)
 * **Output Name** - The name provided by the user to identify the result, displayed in the workspace when the job has completed.
 * **Start** - the date and time the job started running.
-This will likely be different than the submit time due to queues in the high-performance computers that run the analysis.
+This will likely be different than the submit time due to queues in the HPC systems that run the analysis.
 * **Completed** - the date and time the job completed, or failed.

 Double-clicking a job name or selecting it and clicking the View option in the vertical green Action Bar on the right hand side will display the job results.

 ![View Job Results](../images/job_status_page_view.png)

+The nature of the results of the job depends on the type of PATRIC Service that initiated the job.
+For descriptions of the various services and their results, see [Services and Tools](../services/services_tab.html.html).

+If a job fails, it usually means that either something was wrong with the input files or there was a problem with the back-end systems that run the jobs.
+In this instance,